the1lab/1lab/src/Cat/Functor/Joint.lagda.md

 :::{.definition #jointly-fully-faithful-functors alias="jointly-fully-faithful"}
 A diagram of functors $F : \cI \to [\cC, \cD]$ is **jointly fully faithful** when the functor $\hat{F} : \cC \to [\cI, \cD]$ is fully faithful.
-Explicitly, $F$ is jointly faully faithful if there is an equivalence of natural transformations
+Explicitly, $F$ is jointly fully faithful if there is an equivalence of natural transformations
 $\hat{F}(x) \to \hat{F}(y)$ and morphisms $\cC(x,y)$.
 :::